-He turned to face the old witch with the same deadpan, I'm-just-doing-my-job expression that she delivered to him, and he said, "I'd like to be alone right now."
+He turned to face the old witch with the same deadpan, I'm-just-doing-my-job expression that she was wearing, and he said, "I'd like to be alone right now."
 This was usually enough to send most of the workers away; it was just the excuse they were waiting to hear.

 Not the witch.